 Natural-Fiber Light Fixtures

 Anthropologie is practically synonymous with bohemian wares, so the brand's endorsement of natural-fiber light fixtures for spring comes as no surprise.
-This season, the home authority's lighting range includes pieces made using textured jute and handcrafted ombre beads, however, we have our eyes set on the Imarni Chandelier, which features details comprised of carved coconuts.
+This season, the home authority's lighting range includes pieces made using textured jute and handcrafted ombre beads; however, we have our eyes set on the Imarni Chandelier, which features carved coconut details.

 When it comes to wallpaper, the bolder the better.
-This spring, Anthropologie's range of tropical-inspired prints are not for the color averse.
+Anthropologie's range of tropical-inspired prints is not for the color averse.
 Embrace your inner maximalist by styling a space that pairs bold wallpaper with patterned furniture, as the retailer did in this catalog, or take a minimalist's approach by styling an accent wall with neutral furnishings.